 Breads that have had more time to ferment will last longer, it’s as simple as that.

-The process literally creates natural preservatives which is an amazing benefit of sourdough.
-Much better than bread which has unnatural preservatives added I am sure you will agree.
 I wrote about how this extra fermentation boosts flavor and texture in improving bland homemade bread.

 How To Keep Sourdough Bread Crusty